 Out of the hundreds we surveyed across the United States, we found that over 50% of people have lived in their current location for over 10 years.

 The next most common timeframe was 3-5 years, with only 17% of respondents selecting that option.
-The most common reason for people choosing to live in their current city was family or the fact that they had grown up there.
-Only 14% of people say that they moved to where they lived for a job.
+The most common reason people chose to live in their current city was family or the fact that they had grown up there.
+Only 14% of people say they moved to where they lived for a job.

 Major Moving Motivations

-However, in spite of personal connections linking people to their homes so often, the most common reason people say they would move would be either for a new job or the opportunity to move to their dream location.
+However, despite personal connections linking people to their homes so often, the most common reasons people say they would move would be either for a new job or the opportunity to move to their dream location.

-It appears that while people tend to stay in their comfort zones, they will relocate if a better option comes along.
+While people tend to stay in their comfort zones, they will relocate if a better option arises.

 Making Moves to Settle Down: At What Age Do People Settle?

-Many people have a vision that at some age they will settle in a single location and put down roots.
-Most people believe that this will happen for them between the ages of 24-26, and the next largest group of people (17%) don’t believe they will settle down until they are over 36.
+Many people have a vision that, at some age, they will settle in a single location and put down roots.
+Most people believe this will happen between the ages of 24-26, and the next largest group of people (17%) don’t think they will settle down until they are over 36.